sysdea-libs/polyglot/README.md

-# MessageFormat
+# Polyglot

-An implementation of MessageFormat (PluralFormat + SelectFormat) in Elixir, for the purposes of translation when plural and gender forms are needed, especially when used together inside sentences ("She found 3 categories in one result").
+An implementation of a MessageFormat-like string interpolator (PluralFormat + SelectFormat) in Elixir, for the purposes of translation when plural and gender forms are needed, especially when used together inside sentences ("She found 3 categories in one result").
+Features ordinal/range extensions in addition to cardinal plurality and selection.

 WIP